SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 careful to the size of the hyper-cube (and then to the number of calculations) that can be reached, it can be big very quickly.

+To be visible by the user, the results of sampling has to be explicitly asked for.
+One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by "*observer*".

-To perform distributed or complex sampling, see other modules available in SALOME : PARAMETRIC or OPENTURNS.
+To perform distributed or more complex sampling, see other modules available in SALOME : PARAMETRIC or OPENTURNS.

 Optional and required commands